-One outcome of the first phase is the publication by the Ministry of Housing, Communities and Local Government in January 2020 of new advice for owners of multi-storey, multi-occupied residential buildings, on internal and external fire spread.
+One outcome of the first phase is the publication of “Advice for Building Owners of Multi-storey, Multi-occupied Residential Buildings” by the Ministry of Housing, Communities and Local Government in January 2020 which contains new advice for owners and occupiers of such buildings about internal and external fire spread.
 If you are an owner of any such building, you really must read this.
 Though all of it is vital information, we think the section on balconies might be particularly important.
 The term multi-storey implies high rise, and the initial focus of the panel who produced this report was buildings over 18m in height, however the report begins by noting: ‘External walls of buildings, of any height, should not assist the spread of fire’.
 This means that it is not just buildings over 18m high we should be concerned with, and there is some evidence that mortgage companies are concerned about this too.

 Do I need to remove or change my balcony?